skilobyte/illumio-flowlogs/README.md

 2. Compile the program using javac
 `javac flowLogMetrics.java`

-3. Run the program with the required arguments:
+3. Run the program:`java flowLogMetrics flowlog-filename lookup-filename`

-`java flowLogMetrics <flowlog-filename>.txt <lookup-filename>.txt`
-<flowlog-filename>.txt: The file containing the flow logs.
+- flowlog-filename: The file containing the flow logs. (e.g., `files/flow_logs.txt`)
-<lookup-filename>.txt: The lookup table file for mapping destination ports and protocols to tags.
+- lookup-filename: The lookup table file for mapping destination ports and protocols to tags. (e.g., `files/lookup_table .txt`)

-## output
+## Output
 - The tag counts will be saved in: `output/tag.csv`
 - The counts of each port/protocol combination will be saved in: `output/port-protocol.csv`
 - Any invalid input lines encountered during processing will be recorded in: `output/error_log.txt`

+## Assumptions
-## Protocol Number to Protocol Name translation
+### Protocol Number to Protocol Name translation
 1. Protocol names are defined using the protocol keywords listed on the IANA website [here](https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml).

-3. "unknown" will be used as the protocol name if the protocol number does not have a corresponding protocol keyword listed on the IANA website.
+2. "unknown" will be used as the protocol name if the protocol number does not have a corresponding protocol keyword listed on the IANA website.

-## Flow Log File Assumptions
+### Flow Log File
 1. The flow log file is in `.txt` format and contains no headers.

 2. Each flow log record strictly adheres to the following specified format with space as the delimiter: